-Documentation used to evaluate the need and reasonableness of potential academic adjustments may include a licensed professional's current medical diagnosis and date of diagnosis, evaluation of how the student's disability affects one or more of the major life activities and recommendations, psychological and/or emotional diagnostic tests, functional effects or limitations of the disability,
+Documentation used to evaluate the need and reasonableness of potential academic adjustments must include a licensed professional's current medical diagnosis and date of diagnosis, evaluation of how the student's disability affects one or more ofthe major life activities and recommendations, psychological and/or emotional diagnostic tests, functional effects or limitations of the disability, and/or medications and recommendations to ameliorate the effects or limitations.
+Bellus Academy may request additional documentation as needed and may, at its discretion, waive the requirement for medical documentation to support academic adjustment requests that relate to obvious impairments and/or are minimal in nature.
+Requests will not be considered until all supporting medical documentation has been submitted.